naokatoh/jawiki-gender-bias-columbia-ms/README.md

 - `maleFigureSkater.csv`

 ### meCabResult
--  The csv files below are the results of MeCab analysis for each category:
+The MeCab analysis produced CSV files containing the frequency of each word in the articles for a category.
+The results are summarized in the files below.
+They also contain the part of speech, total count, and the number of articles for each word.

 - `f_scientist_text_overall.csv`
 - `m_scientist_text_overall.csv`
 - `japaneseFemaleIdol_text_overall.csv`